RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/explorer/Page Components/Gantt Component/how-to-create-and-edit-dependencies-in-a-gantt-chart/how-to-create-and-edit-dependencies-in-a-gantt-chart.md

-# How to create and edit dependencies in a Gantt Chart?
+# How to create and edit dependencies in a Gantt Chart

 A Gantt Chart provides a visual representation of tasks in a project.
 However, in real life scenarios, these tasks are often related to each other.